hunsa/reprompi-dev/README.md

 This is the default synchronization method enabled for the benchmark.

 ### Dissemination Barrier
-To benchmark collective operations acorss multiple MPI libraries using the same barrier implementation, the benchmark provides a dissemination barrier that can replace the default MPI_Barrier to synchronize processes.
+To benchmark collective operations across multiple MPI libraries using the same barrier implementation, the benchmark provides a dissemination barrier that can replace the default MPI_Barrier to synchronize processes.